null-loop/octopus-monitor/ghost-lamp-octopus-integration.md

 -frequency [polling interval in seconds]
 ```

-The project ID will be something like 'Projects-xxxx' and the environment ID like 'Environments-xxxx' you can discover the IDs from the Octopus API.
+The project ID will be something like 'Projects-xxxx' and the environment ID will be along the lines of 'Environments-xxxx', you can discover the IDs from the Octopus API.
 Make sure to include a trailing slash on the Base Octopus URL.

 We built the script specific to our deployment / test process.
 So you might want to tweak it - look at the `get_deploying_state` method - you can determine what steps have passed / failed / are running in there.